• Skip to primary navigation

 Champagne Bottle in Ice Bucket

 The Champagne Stakes is a flat race run at Doncaster racecourse in September of each year.
 The race is open to two year old colts and geldings, which, for the uninitiated, means male and castrated male horses.
-The contest began nearly 200 years ago back in 1823 and was first won by a horse called Swiss.
+The contest began over 200 years ago back in 1823 and was first won by a horse called Swiss.

 Originally the competition was open to both male and female horses and run over a distance of exactly one mile.
 In 1870 this distance was shortened to a sprint distance of six furlongs.
 More changes would follow and in 1962 this was lengthened to the intermediate distance of seven furlongs.
 After toying with the distance the next big change came in 1988 when the Champagne Stakes closed the doors on the fillies and mares meaning only male horses could enter.